aiqswu/homepage/_pages/about.md

 ---
 permalink: /
-title: "Abote Me"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am an Associate Professor *(pending formal appointment)* at the School of Computer Science and Artificial Intelligence, Zhengzhou University (ZZU).
-I will receive my Ph.D. degree in Software Engineering from Zhengzhou University in 2026, supervised by *Academic Guoliang Chen* and *Prof. Yafei Li*.
+I am an associate professor *(pending formal appointment)* at the School of Computer Science and Artificial Intelligence, Zhengzhou University.
+I am also a member of the Intelligent Cluster System Engineering Research Center of the Ministry of Education, advised by Prof. [Mingliang Xu](https://www7.zzu.edu.cn/csai/info/1234/2497.htm).
 In 2024, I was supported by the *China Association for Science and Technology Young Talent Support Program for Doctoral Students*.
+I will receive my Ph.D. degree in Software Engineering from Zhengzhou University in 2026, under the supervision of Academician [Guoliang Chen](https://casad.cas.cn/ysxx2022/ysmd/xxjs/200906/t20090624_1807834.html) and Prof. [Yafei Li](https://www7.zzu.edu.cn/csai/info/1234/3327.htm).
 I have published more than 10 research papers in international journals/conferences, including *IEEE TKDE*, *IEEE TMC*, *IEEE TITS*, *IEEE ICDE*, *PVLDB*, *IJCAI*, and *ACM CIKM*.
-I also serve as a regular reviewer for journals such as *IEEE TKDE* and *IEEE TMC*, and conferences including *ICDE*, *SIGKDD*, *IJCAI*, and *AAAI*.
+I also serve as a reviewer for journals such as *IEEE TKDE* and *IEEE TMC*, and conferences including *ICDE*, *SIGKDD*, *IJCAI*, and *AAAI*.

-# **Research Interests**
+## **Research Interests**

 My research interests cover **Spatio-temporal Data Management and Analytics** and **Artificial Intelligence**, with a particular focus on:
 - **Spatial Crowdsourcing**